-2. Building Envelopes in the Downtown Core
+2. Building Envelopes in the BIA

-Façades should in general align or work with existing façades to reinforce the clarity of the public network and the cohesion of building groups.
+Façades should, in general, align or work with existing façades to reinforce the clarity of the public network and the cohesion of building groups.

-3. Beneficial Building / Street Relationships
+3. Building / Street Relationships

 Building façades and street spaces should establish a mutually supportive relationship in which indoor and outdoor spaces animate and are connected to each other.

-Façades should define buildings as distinct spaces with a strong sense of identity and place.

-Façades should enhance the clarity, safety and efficiency of streets and pedestrian routes.
+Façades should define buildings as distinct spaces with a strong sense of identity and place, and enhance the clarity, safety and efficiency of streets and pedestrian routes.